 A wonderful way to manage and update the

 /etc/hosts file on your Mac.
 Add new entries and turn on and off existing ones with one click.
 It's perfect for switching between staging and production servers or just for testing out your new website before it goes live.

 Triage 2018 - Present

 Manage the thousands of photos stuck in your phone's camera roll.
 Sort the best into albums, archive the ones worth keeping, and throw away the rest.

 CommandQ 2011 - Present

 A small Mac utility that stops you from accidentally quitting an app by mistake.
 (A toy app, really.
-Hasn’t been updated in years, but still has a passionate userbase.)
+Just got a major facelift in time for macOS Catalina.)

 Projects on Hiatus

 GeoHooks 2015 - 2017